adamralph/adamralph.github.com/_posts/2013-01-09-blog-post-excerpts-a-new-solution.md

 Not only much simpler, but immune to the recent changes made to the GitHub pages Liquid engine!
 (In case you're wondering, the second `truncate` parameter controls the suffix, which defaults to '...'.)

 And normal service resumes...

+**Update** 12 Jan 2013

+Yesterday I received a reply from GitHub support with a link to an alternate solution which I think is much nicer.
+With this solution, the `exceprt` YAML variable is no longer needed.
+Instead, the following comment is inserted into each post to signify the end of the excerpt.

+	&lt;!--excerpt--&gt;

+And the template code is changed to the following.

+    {{ "{{ post.content | split:'<!--excerpt-->' | first " }}}}

+Thanks very much to [David Graham from GitHub](https://github.com/dgraham).